Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

     - e.g. Background Objects, Background Layers
   - And some by internal game code
     - e.g. Players, Enemies
-- Sometimes you only create an "animation" to reference it from the ThemeSettings editor.
+- Sometimes you only create an "animation" to reference a sprite (from a spritesheet) in the ThemeSettings editor.
 That means you don't create a real animation with frames, you just name a sprite to reference it later.
-  - e.g. Background Objects or SMB World Flags.
+  - e.g. Background Objects.
 - Some spritesheets don't support animations at all.
 Those use predefined sprite frame indexes for specific sprites.
   - e.g. `Enemy.sprite` or `Helmet.sprite`.
   	- For example, in the `Helmet.sprite` file, the `sprite frame` with index 7 is always the front-facing spiny helmet sprite no matter what.